Schools nationwide offer students mental health days

 According to a recent report from Verywell Mind, at least 12 states have laws in place for school districts to offer mental health as a reason for an excused absence.
 At least five more states — Florida, Maryland, Massachusetts, New York and Pennsylvania — have proposals on the table.

-Data from the National Center for Education Statistics shows about 56% of public schools nationwide believe they could effectively provide mental health services for students, and 70 percent of schools reported an increase in students seeking services since the pandemic in 2020.
+Data from the National Center for Education Statistics shows about 56% of public schools nationwide believe they could effectively provide mental health services for students, and 70% of schools reported an increase in students seeking services since the pandemic in 2020.

 Clinical psychologist and trauma specialist Dr. Norman Fried praised the idea of a mental health day but said that support from the school, along with home life and level of need are factors in considering taking the day.